glowstick016/Playbook/Infected Computer.md

+# Infected Computers

-When encountering an issue with an infected computer the following steps would be taken:
+## When encountering an issue with an infected computer the following steps would be taken:
   1. Read the issue to better understand what is happening and on what machine
   2. Quarentine the computer and the do some of the following:
     - Remove from the network via firewall or physical connections